Anti-Virus Software Won't Protect Your Business

 - Access control

-Here are several key security software categories that you’ll be hearing about more and more in 2020.
+Here are several key Cybersecurity software categories that you’ll be hearing about more and more in 2022.

 Endpoint Security Software

-If you use a lot of mobile or remote devices in your business or have hardware that needs to connect with your network regularly, then endpoint security software is an essential for protecting your business and minimizing the entry points for threat and fraud.
+If you use a lot of mobile or remote devices in your business or have hardware that needs to connect with your network regularly, then the endpoint security software is essential for protecting your business and minimizing the entry points for threats, fraud, and other security risks.

 Endpoint security solutions work by controlling access to your network from endpoints such as: